szaffarano/nix-dotfiles/README.md

 e.g., `./users/<user-name>/<machine-name>.nix`
 1. Boot the new machine using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere).
-Eventually you would need to install rsync, `nix-env -iA nixos.rsync`
+Eventually you would need to install rsync, `nix-env -iA nixos.rsync` in the target machine.
-1. Run nixos-anywhere including the ssh keys generated as preconditions
+1. Run nixos-anywhere in the host machine, including the ssh keys generated as preconditions

         tree /tmp/pki/ram
         /tmp/pki/ram